 which is extremely useful for computing the various moments of the scaling variable $x = \tau/T$.
 Indeed, one has simply to expand both terms in powers of $u$ and compare the corresponding coefficients.
 In this way, the first exact expressions of the moments are

 where $\zeta(z)$ are the Riemann zeta function.
 The numerical value of other moments are reported in Table \ref{momentsdistr}.
 Also in this case we have sampled many different intervals of the sequence $\mathcal{S}_n$ and compared the experimental distribution of $\tau/T$ versus the theoretical one given in (\ref{majumdarform}).
 Here we show the result relative to an interval of $10^8$ values around $x=10^{15}$: we have divided this interval into $N=2\times 10^4$ segments of length $T = 5\times 10^3$ and for each of these intervals we have determined $\tau$.
-The comparison between the theoretical and experimental distributions are shown in Figure \ref{minran}: the $\chi^2$ variable of this example is $\chi^2 = 31.5$ and the relative $P$-value is $P$-value =$0.954$, confirming the matching between the distribution coming from random walk and Mertens function.
+The comparison between the theoretical and experimental distributions are shown in Figure \ref{taumajumdar}: the $\chi^2$ variable of this example is $\chi^2 = 24.75$ (with $20$ degrees of freedom) and the relative $P$-value is $P$-value equals $0.73$, confirming the matching between the distribution coming from random walk and the Mertens function.
+Also in this case we have performed the Kolgomorv-Smirnov test to check the goodness of the expected function (\ref{targettt}) versus the data: with a sample of $n$ points, the Kolmogorov-Smirnov variable is defined as usual as \beq D_n = sup_x |U_n - U(x)|\,\,\,, \eeq where, in this case, $U(x)$ is the cumulative distribution function associated to (\ref{targettt}) while $U_n$ is the ``experimental" cumulative distribution function with $n$ points.
+In our case, $n=20$ and we got $D_{20} = 0.00386475$ which gives a probability larger than $99.9\%$ that the experimental data follow indeed the expected theoretical function (\ref{targettt}).
 There is also an impressive agreement between the theoretical and the experimental values of the first ten moments as shown in Table \ref{momentsdistr}.

 \C{C} \Mhat{\hat{M}} \U{\Mhat} \s{\ell}